Jamie3213/Projects/README.md

 * [Deploying an ML model with Shiny and AWS](https://github.com/Jamie3213/shiny-model-deployment): in this project we create an ML model using R, then deploy the model to a Shiny Server running in Amazon Web Services.

+* [Time series forecasting](https://github.com/Jamie3213/traffic-time-series): in this project we use ARIMA modelling to create a forecasting model for hourly traffic data.

 ## Tidy Tuesday